 After leaping off a cliff, the jumper's wingsuit rapidly fills with air, so he or she can glide until reaching an altitude where it becomes critical to open a parachute, which then allows them to descend safely back to the ground.

 BASE jumping is an extreme sport and there have been many fatal accidents.
 Readers are encouraged to train with a certified skydiving instructor and spend many hours honing their skills before attempting a BASE jump of their own.
 While trained professionals make it look easy, there are many subtle nuances and techniques that are only learned over time and many jumps.
 As the sport has evolved, some skydivers have turned to base jumping to get their visceral rush of adrenaline on a regular basis, creating a great deal of crossover amongst the two extreme sports.

-In the early years of BASE jumping, participants in this wild and dangerous new activity mostly employed the same gear the skydivers used when jumping out of airplanes.
+In the early years of BASE jumping, participants in this wild and dangerous new activity mostly employed the same gear that skydivers used when jumping out of airplanes.
 But over time, the equipment was refined and redesigned to meet the specific needs of jumpers.
-The parachutes, jumpsuits, helmets, and other gear all evolved became more compact and lighter and turned into something that was better suited for use in a more active sport.
+The parachutes, jumpsuits, helmets, and other gear all evolved, becoming more compact and lighter, and turned into something that was far better suited for use in a more active sport.
 Since BASE jumpers often have to carry their equipment with them to the point where they make their jump, these refinements were welcomed.